Bajamonte Tiepolo: Banishment

 Even from exile, Bajamonte Tiepolo sent a henchman to destroy the column.
-The man succeeded in breaking it into three pieces before he was caught in the act.
+The man called Francesco Fontebon, succeeded in breaking it into three pieces before he was caught in the act.
 He was deprived of a hand and his eyes were put out.
 The column was repaired and re-erected behind the nearby church of Sant'Agostin.
 Four hundred years later, in 1785, one Angelo Maria Querini purchased the column, leaving in its place a humble stone plaque that read: "Loc.
 Col. Bai.
 The.
 MCCCX.", which means "Location of column of Bajamonte Tiepolo 1310".
 The column now lies in the stores of the Fondazione Musei Civici di Venezia.

 Later, Tiepolo was permanently banished for allegedly contacting the enemies of the Republic and he is unheard of after 1329, most likely dying in Croatia.
 Shortly after his banishment, he is recorded to have served as the potestat of the city of Nin in 1311, 1320 and 1322.
 He participated in a battle against Ivan Nelipić on the side of his relative George II Šubić of Bribir in 1324 near Knin, during which they were defeated and imprisoned.

 Legacy

-The plot against the Doge led to the creation the Council of Ten, initially as a temporary institution, but later evolved into a permanent body with the special task of preventing conspiracies and attempted coups.
+The plot against the Doge led to the creation of the Council of Ten, initially as a temporary institution, but later evolved into a permanent body with the special task of preventing conspiracies and attempted coups.
 Its power eventually grew to make it one of the most important elements in the Venetian government.